Experience

 The Institute is an intensive, multi-day learning experience.
 All attendees experience the same curriculum, and each session builds on previous lessons, so those registering must plan to participate in the entire experience.

 For this summer’s virtual event, sessions will take place on Tuesdays and Thursdays between 12:00 pm to 4:00 p.m.
-Eastern, with regular breaks.
+Central, with regular breaks.
 Sessions will not be recorded, so block other meetings or distractions from your schedule.
 Plan about 2-3 additional hours between each session for asynchronous content, homework, team time, and coaching time.

 Objectives